The GeForce MX250 is Nvidia’s entry-level dedicated graphics chip, bundled inside mostly thin-and-light ultrabooks and affordable full-size laptops.

 Our experience is based on the Acer Aspire 5 A515-54G, an affordable 15-inch notebook, in a configuration with a Whiskey Lake Core i5-8565U processor, 8 GB of DDR4 266 MHz of RAM and a 128 GB SATA M.2 SSD, as well as the 10DE 1D13 variant of the MX250 GPU.

 Just like with its predecessor, the GeForce MX150, Nvidia offers two versions of the MX250 GPU, a higher power variant meant for full-size laptops, and a lower-power and more efficient option meant for ultraportables.
-As far as I can tell, but take this with a grain of salt, the 10De 1D13 is the former option and a direct followup of the MX150 10De 1D10 25W chip.
+The 10De 1D13 is the more powerful option, while the 10W variant bears the moniker 10De 1D52 (as implemented in the Zenbook UX434FL, and others)

 You should keep in mind that our findings below are based on an early production variant of the Aspire 5, with immature drivers (GeForce 417.35), thus the performance might improve with later software updates.